OpenConextApps/php-voot-provider/README.md

 The install script already takes care of setting the file permissions of the `data/` directory to allow Apache to write to the directory.
 However, if you want to use the LDAP backend to retrieve group information Apache also needs the permission to access LDAP servers.
-This permission can be given by using `setsebool` as root:
+If you want to use the BrowserID authentication plugin you also need to give Apache permission to access the network.
+These permissions can be given by using `setsebool` as root:

     $ sudo setsebool -P httpd_can_connect_ldap=on
+    $ sudo setsebool -P httpd_can_network_connect=on

 This is only for Red Hat based Linux distributions like RHEL, CentOS and Fedora.